To quickly find a topic, press Control (CTRL) F on Windows or Command (CMD) F on a Mac.

 What do I need to do to prepare for the migration?

-At this point, we recommend waiting for more detailed information in early Spring 2022.
-With the contract recently signed, the University is working hard to craft a plan that will best serve our faculty and students.
-In the meantime, Canvas has robust resources that you can explore to learn more about the platform.
-Training and support timelines will be announced as we draw closer to migration.
+The University has worked hard to craft a plan that will best serve our faculty and students.
+Your division will be reaching out to you over the summer to support the transition.
+In the meantime, we have developed robust resources that you can explore to learn more about the platform.
+Training and support timelines are based on the division.

 Will Blackboard courses be moved to Canvas?

-Divisions are currently planning a migration strategy to move vital faculty course content to Canvas.
-More information on this migration will be available in early Spring 2022.
+Divisions are currently migrating vital faculty course content to Canvas.
+More information on this migration will be shared by your division.
 In addition, divisions will be providing significant support for faculty and students to learn the new beneficial features of the new system.

 What will happen to my content in Blackboard?